Achoo! It’s allergy season, and warm enough that you need your AC. Is your AC spreading allergens?

 Keep Ductwork Clean

 Keep your ductwork, vents, and registers clean.
-While professional air duct cleaning services is sometimes considered unnecessary, it can be very helpful for people with allergens, as dust and mold that gathers in your ducts can then blow into the house.
+Invest in preventive maintenance.
+While professional air duct cleaning services are sometimes considered unnecessary, they can be very helpful for people with allergens, as dust and mold that gathers in your ducts can then blow into the house.
 Make sure to sweep or vacuum over your vents and talk to your AC repair and maintenance company about when your ductwork should be cleaned.

 If you are sneezing and sniffling at home, and it’s definitely your allergies, then your AC may be both to blame and part of the solution.
 It’s just a matter of making sure that your AC maintenance is done on time and that you are using the right equipment and filters.
 Proper maintenance and changing filters regularly are the biggest way to make sure that your AC system isn’t just moving whatever you’re allergic to around your home.

 If you are looking for professional air conditioning service in Port St. Lucie, Palm City, or Martin County, American Air Cares is ready to answer all your question.
 Don’t hesitate to give us a call!